cambridge-water-polo/cambridge-water-polo.github.io/_pages/coaches.md

 </a>
 </p>

-<p>Coach Hall is a social studies teacher at Cambridge High School and graduate of John Hopkins University.</p>
+<p>Coach Hall is a social studies teacher at Cambridge High School and collegiate water polo athlete.</p>

 </div>